prestodb/presto/presto-docs/src/main/sphinx/functions/geospatial.rst

 .. function:: ST_LineString(array(Point)) -> LineString

     Returns a LineString formed from an array of points.
-Empty or null points are ignored.
 If there are fewer than two non-empty points in the input array, an empty LineString will be returned.
+    Throws an exception if any element in the array is `null` or empty or same as the previous one.
     The returned geometry may not be simple, e.g. may self-intersect or may contain duplicate vertexes depending on the input.

 .. function:: ST_MultiPoint(array(Point)) -> MultiPoint